 - Third party cookies

-Purpose : This cookie is used when you report a repair using our image-based repairs tool, Housecall (provided by M3 Housing) to remember your repair requests as you navigate through the stages.
+Purpose: SpeakIT, a third party screen reader platform uses this cookie.
 It is a session cookie and is deleted when you close your browser window or after 40 minutes of inactivity.
 You can still use this feature, even if you decide not to accept cookies.
 Read further information on this cookie.
-SpeakIT, a third party screen reader platform also uses this cookie.

 - My Account cookies